MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Turn off Windows Key hotkeys.
 Keyboards with a Windows key provide users with shortcuts to common shell features.
 For example, pressing the keyboard sequence Windows+R opens the Run dialog box; pressing Windows+E starts File Explorer.

 By using this setting, you can disable these Windows Key hotkeys.